alibabacloud-howto/function-compute-with-oss-trigger/README.md

 ### OSS event format
 When OSS triggers a function, the event context is passed as a parameter.
-Here is a sample event context you can get when a user uploads an object on OSS:
+Here is a sample event context you can get when a user uploads an object to OSS:
 ```json
 {
   "events": [